SahanDisa/web-chat-app/README.md

 Group messages

-Show unseen seen messages with notifications
+Show unseen/seen messages with notifications

 Create emojis

+# Technology Used

+# Future Enhancements

+# How to contribute